MicrosoftDocs/customer-insights/ci-docs/connect-service-principal.md

 2. Create the service principal for Customer Insights with the Azure AD PowerShell module.

-   1. In the PowerShell window, enter `Connect-AzureAD -TenantId "[your tenant ID]" -AzureEnvironmentName Azure`.
-Replace *[your tenant ID]* with the actual ID of your tenant where you want to create the service principal.
+   1. In the PowerShell window, enter `Connect-AzureAD -TenantId "[your Directory ID]" -AzureEnvironmentName Azure`.
+Replace *[your Directory ID]* with the actual Directory ID of your Azure subscription where you want to create the service principal.
 The environment name parameter, `AzureEnvironmentName`, is optional.

    1. Enter `New-AzureADServicePrincipal -AppId "0bfc4568-a4ba-4c58-bd3e-5d3e76bd7fff" -DisplayName "Dynamics 365 AI for Customer Insights"`.
-This command creates the service principal for Customer Insights on the selected tenant.
+This command creates the service principal for Customer Insights on the selected Azure subscription.

 ## Grant permissions to the service principal to access the storage account